 - and the means to contact those with a common philatelic interest

 The majority of our members are in Britain and Ireland but we have members from all around the World and you are welcome to join us wherever you may live.
 To find out more or join the Circle please contact our Webmaster Stan Challis who will be pleased to answer any questions you may have.
-Annual membership fee is £15 sterling (Euro18 or $23) – these are unchanged for 2016.
+Annual membership fee for 2017 is £19 sterling (Euro22 or $24).
 An application form can also be found by clicking ‘Join’ in the panel at top right of this page.

 In addition to the quarterly Journal, the Society publishes each March an annual ‘That Was The Year That Was’ supplement which records in detail all Irish stamp issues, varieties, special event and slogan postmarks, presentation packs, society and exhibition souvenirs issued during the previous year.
 Special features include a detailed record of all definitive booklet and coil printings and a list of slogans used at the various Mail Centres.
 This publication, which is supplied ‘free’ to all members, is usually sent to Members with the March or June issue of Irish Philately each year; it has been produced by the Society for over 30 years and has become the effective publication of record of modern Irish philately.